The CDF and the Secretary have powers to consider and approve various matters.

 The CDF has powers under the Defence Act 1903 for ADF conditions of service in Australia.

-The Secretary has powers under the DECA for APS overseas conditions.
+The Secretary has powers under the DEA for APS overseas conditions.

 The CDF and Secretary have authorised specified persons to exercise these powers on their behalf.
 These authorisations are made under an instrument of authorisation.

-A person who has been authorised by the CDF, Secretary or a Service Chief to act on their behalf is acting solely on behalf of the CDF, Secretary or Service Chief.
+A person who has been authorised by the CDF or Secretary to act on their behalf is acting solely on behalf of the CDF or Secretary.
 They do not exercise these powers in their own right.
-The effect of this is that a decision by an authorised person is, at law, a decision by the CDF, Secretary or Service Chief.
+The effect of this is that a decision by an authorised person is, at law, a decision by the CDF or Secretary.

-A person who has been authorised by the CDF, Secretary or a Service Chief, cannot delegate their authorised decision making powers to another person.
-Any decisions made by a person who has not been authorised by the CDF, Secretary or a Service Chief are not legally effective.
+A person who has been authorised by the CDF or Secretary, cannot delegate their authorised decision making powers to another person.
+Any decisions made by a person who has not been authorised by the CDF or Secretary are not legally effective.

-Guidance for authorised persons can be found in the Decision-maker's handbook on Defence conditions of service.
+Guidance for authorised persons can be found in the following documents.

 The Instrument sets out the full list of who is authorised to exercise certain discretions for and on behalf of CDF in determinations made under sections 58B and 58H of the Defence Act 1903.
 Decisions of this kind normally require the decision-maker to use judgement in applying the rules to a particular case.